nice-game-hints/cleo/Chapter-4/Alive/deadagain.md

 This time, you can't be spotted - so what can you use on this side of the room to help?

 # Hmm..
-You could'nt do much in here when Archibald was around - try interacting with everything you see.
+You couldn't do much in here when Archibald was around - try interacting with everything you see.

 ## What am I looking for?
 The file near the door - get a closer look, and click anything that seems useful.